socketry/falcon/README.md

 Each paying business customer is entitled to one vote to prioritize the below work.

-- Add support for push promises and stream prioritization in [async-http].
+- Add support stream prioritization in [async-http].
 - Add support for rolling restarts in [async-container].
 - Add support for hybrid process/thread model in [async-container].
 - Asynchronous Postgres and MySQL database adapters for ActiveRecord in [async-postgres] and [async-mysql].